Threat Model

 • Forward secrecy: each message uses a unique key, deleted after use

-• Relay stores only encrypted blobs (zero-knowledge)
+• Relay stores only encrypted blobs (oblivious privacy-preserving design)

 • Local storage encrypted with device-derived keys (SEK from HKDF key hierarchy)